 Imperial is a European university with global reach - collaborating across borders with people from different backgrounds, cultures and nationalities is what drives the world’s best universities.
 The College is providing staff and students with support and information, growing its European collaborations and working to influence decision-makers in the UK and Europe.
 For updates on information for EU students following the EU referendum see our Imperial and the European Union pages.

-As of Monday 2 July 2018: The government has confirmed that students from the European Union starting courses in England in the 2019/20 academic year will continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students for the duration of their courses.
+As of Tuesday 28 May 2019: The government has confirmed that students from the European Union starting courses in England in the 2020/21 academic year will continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students for the duration of their courses.
 They will also be able to access financial support on the same basis as is available today.
-The maximum tuition fees for full-time undergraduate courses in 2019/20 are £9,250.

 Imperial visits you

 Come and meet us to ask any questions you may have about studying at Imperial.
 For more information about these events, please email Lawrence Barnard, International Officer (Europe).

 Provisional details for 2019/20 events below – please get in touch or check back later in the year for further information.

 |21 September 2019||Copenhagen, Denmark||NSAC Conference|

 |15 October 2019||Milan, Italy||QS World Graduate School Tour|